 Winner: NZIA Resene Local Architecture Award 2013 (Commercial)

-Their brief was simple and clear , keep the budget low, we will be involved in every element , (making the seats , poster boards etc) , maintain the Lighthouse warmth and unique mood, but give us something that has the Cuba street vibe , but also a distinctive and evocative architecture……Oh and there is an impossible time frame.
+Their brief was simple and clear: keep the budget low, maintain the Lighthouse warmth and unique mood but give us something that has the Cuba street vibe.

-The concept was to imbue the only facade with a metaphor of the “house of light and sound” , The double height glazed entry represents coloured celluloid , flickering with the activity of people within and without.
-While the adjacent, the brick plane hosts a sound wave visible to the inquisitive and the intoxicated only.
+The concept was to imbue the only facade with a metaphor of the “house of light and sound,” the double height glazed entry represents coloured celluloid, flickering with the activity of people within and without, while the adjacent brick plane hosts a sound wave visible to the inquisitive and the intoxicated only.

-Awash with texture and colour the lobby is a refuge from the weather and the real world one leaves when experiencing a movie .
-Contrasting with the mall-styles of many cinemas , here we provided an intimate place to meet , linger ,have a craft beer , coffee or chocolate ice-cream, before being invited one of into the three auditoriums , each with a unique interior palette.
+Awash with texture and colour, the lobby is a refuge from the weather and the real world one leaves when experiencing a movie.
+Contrasting with the mall-styles of many cinemas, here we provided an intimate place to meet, linger, have a craft beer or chocolate ice cream before being invited one of into the three auditoriums, each with a unique interior palette.

-A dash of 50’s glam merges with swamp timbers , copper , raw plaster, fabrics, lamps and colour to re-imagine the sense of occasion and anticipation we knew as children when going to the movie “theatre”.
+A dash of 50’s glam merges with swamp timbers, copper, raw plaster, fabrics, lamps and colour to re-imagine the sense of occasion and anticipation we knew as children when going to the movies.